bruno78/bruno78.github.io/_posts/2017-02-10-the-rosemontnyc-process.md

 ---
 layout: post
-title: The Rosemont NYC bar website
+title: The Rosemont NYC Bar
-blurb: A closer look in the process of making the bar's website
+blurb: A closer look in the process of developing the bar's website
 date: 2017-02-10
 published: true
 tags: